plushchaynikolay/dj-bug/README.md

 ## What happened?

-We got unexpected `django.db.utils.IntegrityError: UNIQUE constraint failed:`, then did a research and made some experimens.
+We got unexpected `django.db.utils.IntegrityError: UNIQUE constraint failed:`, then did a research.

 Here is an example of using `update_or_create` without database constraint: